Costa Rica and Thoughts on Traveling

 her tree bits crab hotel

-coconut shell, tropical almond hulls, mystery seeds and heart-shaped pods.
+of coconut shell, tropical almond hulls, mystery seeds and heart-shaped pods.

 Macaws overhead making a racket